-3.3 Vulnerable and disadvantaged children
+3.3 Vulnerable and disadvantaged children4

-3.3 vullerable and disadvantaged children Indicator details: Description The proportion of children aged 4 and 5 years as at 1 July of the collection year, who reside in disadvantaged areas and are enrolled in the year before full-time schooling in a quality early childhood education program(s) for 600 hours per year.
+Indicator details: Description The proportion of children aged 4 and 5 years as at 1 July of the collection year, who reside in disadvantaged areas and are enrolled in the year before full-time schooling in a quality early childhood education program(s) for 600 hours per year.
 Numerator The number of children aged 4 and 5 years as at 1 July of the collection year, who reside in disadvantaged areas and are enrolled in the year before full-time schooling in one or more quality early childhood education program(s) for a total of 600 hours or more in the collection year.
-Numerator data Child/Person URL data elements: elements Early childhood education program enrolment indicator (METeOR Id 602301) Date of birth (METeOR Id 287007) Early childhood education program hours enrolled (per week) (METeOR Id 602310) SEIFA (2016 Census, ASGS 2016) cluster (METeOR ld 517903) Address-Statistical Area level 1 (SA1) code (ASGS 2016) (METeOR Id 457287) Service provider organisation URL data elements: Number of early childhood education program service operation weeks (METeOR Id 602358) Denominator The number of children aged 4 and 5 years as at 1 July of the collection year, who reside in disadvantaged areas and who are enrolled in the year before full-time schooling in one or more quality early childhood education program(s).
-Denominator Child/Person URL data elements: data elements Early childhood education program enrolment indicator (METeOR Id 602301) Date of birth (METeOR Id 287007) SEIFA (2016 Census, ASGS 2016) cluster (METeOR Id 517903) Address-Statistical Area level 1 (SA1) code (ASGS 2016) (METeOR Id 457287) Computation Numerator ÷ Denominator X 100 = Proportion Refer to flow chart PI 3: Proportion of enrolled children, enrolled in the year before full-time school, in quality early childhood education program(s) for 600 hours per year Presentation Proportion Calculation rules This performance indicator requires child level data.
+Numerator data elements Child/Person URL data elements: Early childhood education program enrolment indicator (METeOR Id 602301) Date of birth (METeOR Id 287007) Early childhood education program hours enrolled (per week) (METeOR Id 602310) SEIFA (2016 Census, ASGS 2016) cluster (METeOR Id 695778) Address-Statistical Area level 1 (SA1) code (ASGS 2016) (METeOR Id 660637) Service provider organisation URL data elements: Number of early childhood education program service operation weeks (METeOR Id 602358) Denominator The number of children aged 4 and 5 years as at 1 July of the collection year, who reside in disadvantaged areas and who are enrolled in the year before full-time schooling in one or more quality early childhood education program(s).
+Denominator data elements Child/Person URL data elements: Early childhood education program enrolment indicator (METeOR Id 602301) Date of birth (METeOR Id 287007) SEIFA (2016 Census, ASGS 2016) cluster (METeOR Id 695778) Address-Statistical Area level 1 (SA1) code (ASGS 2016) (METeOR Id 660637) Computation Numerator ÷ Denominator X 100 = Proportion Refer to flow chart PI 3: Proportion of enrolled children, enrolled in the year before full-time school, in quality early childhood education program(s) for 600 hours per year Presentation Proportion Calculation rules This performance indicator requires child level data.
 For instructions on creating unique child records from child episode data, including how to treat multiple enrolments and repeat enrolments over time, see Appendix A: 'Creating unique child records from episode records'.
 Enrolment in a program(s) for a total of 600 hours or more per year is determined by multiplying 'Early childhood education program hours enrolled (per week)' by the 'Number of early childhood education program service operation weeks' to gain a figure above or below 600 hours per year.
 Where a child is enrolled across multiple service providers, the calculation will be the sum of (hours enrolled at each service multiplied by the service operation weeks for that service).
 Age is calculated for children using their date of birth, referenced to their age at 1 July of the collection year.
-Numerator: The numerator is obtained by summing all children aged 4 or 5 years who reside in areas with a SEIFA IRSD quintile of 1 (based on Statistical Area 1, SA1 ) and who have a 'Yes' response against the child level data element 'Early childhood education program enrolment indicator' (representing enrolment in the year before full-time schooling), and who are enrolled in a program(s) for a total of 600 hours or more per year.
-Denominator : The denominator is obtained by summing all children aged 4 or 5 years who reside in areas with a SEIFA IRSD quintile of 1 (based on Statistical Area 1, SA1) and who have a 'Yes' response against the child level data element 'Early childhood education program enrolment indicator' (representing enrolment in the year before full-time schooling).
-Notes and Exceptions Disadvantage is measured using the ABS Index of Relative Socio-economic Disadvantage (IRSD) derived from the 2016 ABS Census of Population and Housing.
-IRSD is a general socio-economic index that summarises a range of information about the economic and social resources of people and households within an area.
-Census variables that comprise this index include low income, no qualifications, low educational attainment, unemployment, overcrowded housing, disability, dwellings without motor vehicles, and Indigenous status.
-See the ABS website for more information (Census of Population and Housing: Socio-Economic Indexes for Areas (SEIFA), Australia, 2016, ABS cat. no. 2033.0.55.001).
-The use of SEIFA IRSD to measure disadvantage for this performance indicator may be reviewed pending national agreement on a definition of vulnerable and disadvantaged children.
-Identifiers Person ID (SLK 581): The SLK will provide a unique identifier for the vast majority of children.
-For the small percentage that may have the same SLK, legitimate duplicates can be identified by jurisdictions by using a child/student database to check the name, date of birth, sex and address details of each child with an identical SLK.
-Matching SLKs should be identified appropriately.
-See Appendix A: 'Creating unique child records from episode records'.
-Identifier data Child/Person URL data elements: elements Statistical linkage key 581 (METeOR Id 349895) Data collection of Data collection details Data source(s) Numerator: NECECC . , Denominator: NECECC Frequency of Numerator: Annual data source collection Denominator : Annual
+Numerator:

-There is currently no nationally agreed definition of 'vulnerable and disadvantaged' children under the NP UAECE - 2018 and 2019.
+There is currently no nationally agreed definition of 'vulnerable and disadvantaged' children under the NP UAECE - 2018-2020.
 The performance indicators use SEIFA IRSD, which is a nationally consistent measure of disadvantage available from the NECECC.
 States and territories may use different measures in their individual Implementation Plans as agreed bilaterally with the Commonwealth.